pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part2.md

-# Part2: Dive Deeper into GitHub Actions -- Work in Progress
+# Part2: Dive Deeper into GitHub Actions

 Let's take a hands-on approach and walk-through creating the hello world program and GitHub Actions workflow together.
 The GitHub documentation (https://docs.github.com/) is available as a reference as needed throughout the exercise.